islomar/functional-programming/haskell/README.md

 False`

+## Texas ranges
+`ghci> [1..20]
+[1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20]`

+You should better avoid using floating point numbers in ranges.
+`ghci> [0.1, 0.3 ..
+1]
+[0.1,0.3,0.5,0.7,0.8999999999999999,1.0999999999999999]`

+You can also use ranges to make infinite lists by just not specifying an upper limit.
+Later we'll go into more detail on infinite lists.
+For now, let's examine how you would get the first 24 multiples of 13.
+Sure, you could do [13,26..24*13].
+But there's a better way: **take 24 [13,26..]**. **Because Haskell is lazy, it won't try to evaluate the infinite list immediately because it would never finish.** It'll wait to see what you want to get out of that infinite lists.
+And here it sees you just want the first 24 elements and it gladly obliges.

+## I'm a list comprehension
+If you've ever taken a course in mathematics, you've probably run into set **comprehensions**.
+They're normally used for building more specific sets out of general sets.
+A basic comprehension for a set that contains the first ten even natural numbers is S = { 2 * x | x belongs to N, x<=10}.
+The part before the pipe is called the output function, x is the variable, N is the input set and x <= 10 is the **predicate**.
+That means that the set contains the doubles of all natural numbers that satisfy the predicate.
+List comprehensions are very similar to set comprehensions:
+`ghci> [x*2 | x <- [1..10]]
+[2,4,6,8,10,12,14,16,18,20]`

+Now let's add a condition (or a predicate) to that comprehension:
+`ghci> [x*2 | x <- [1..10], x*2 >= 12]
+[12,14,16,18,20]  `

+`ghci> [ x | x <- [50..100], x `mod` 7 == 3]
+[52,59,66,73,80,87,94] `

+We can include several predicates:
+`ghci> [ x | x <- [10..20], x /= 13, x /= 15, x /= 19]
+[10,11,12,14,16,17,18,20]`

+Let's say we want a comprehension that replaces each odd number greater than 10 with "BANG!" and each odd number that's less than 10 with "BOOM!".
+If a number isn't odd, we throw it out of our list.
+For convenience, we'll put that comprehension inside a function so we can easily reuse it.

+boomBangs xs = [ if x < 10 then "BOOM!" else "BANG!" | x <- xs, odd x]

+`ghci> boomBangs [7..13]
+["BOOM!","BOOM!","BANG!","BANG!"] `

+`
+ghci> [ x*y | x <- [2,5,10], y <- [8,10,11]]
+[16,20,22,40,50,55,80,100,110]
+`

+`
+ghci> [ x*y | x <- [2,5,10], y <- [8,10,11], x*y > 50]
+[55,80,100,110]
+`

+Let's write our own version of length!
+We'll call it length'.
+` length' xs = sum [1 | _ <- xs]   `
+_ means that we don't care what we'll draw from the list anyway so instead of writing a variable name that we'll never use, we just write _.
+This function replaces every element of a list with 1 and then sums that up.
+This means that the resulting sum will be the length of our list.

+`
+ghci> let xxs = [[1,3,5,2,3,1,2,4,5],[1,2,3,4,5,6,7,8,9],[1,2,4,2,1,6,3,1,3,2,3,6]]
+ghci> [ [ x | x <- xs, even x ] | xs <- xxs]
+[[2,2,4],[2,4,6,8],[2,4,2,6,2,6]]
+`

+* cycle: takes a list and cycles it into an infinite list.
+If you just try to display the result, it will go on forever so you have to slice it off somewhere.
+`ghci> take 10 (cycle [1,2,3])
+[1,2,3,1,2,3,1,2,3,1]
+ghci> take 12 (cycle "LOL ")
+"LOL LOL LOL "`
+* repeat: takes an element and produces an infinite list of just that element.
+It's like cycling a list with only one element.
+`ghci> take 10 (repeat 5)
+[5,5,5,5,5,5,5,5,5,5]`

+## Tuples
+Unlike a list, a tuple can contain a combination of several types.
+They are denoted with parentheses and their components are separated by commas. ghci> let myTuple = [(1,2),(8,11),(4,5)]
+Use tuples when you know in advance how many components some piece of data should have.
+* fst: takes a pair and returns its first component.
+* snd: takes a pair and returns its second component.
+* zip: it produces a list of pairs
+`
+ghci> zip [1,2,3,4,5] [5,5,5,5,5]
+[(1,5),(2,5),(3,5),(4,5),(5,5)]
+ghci> zip [1 ..
+5] ["one", "two", "three", "four", "five"]
+[(1,"one"),(2,"two"),(3,"three"),(4,"four"),(5,"five")]
+`

+Which right triangle that has integers for all sides and all sides equal to or smaller than 10 has a perimeter of 24?:
+`let rightTriangles' = [ (a,b,c) | c <- [1..10], b <- [1..c], a <- [1..b], a^2 + b^2 == c^2, a+b+c == 24] `
+This is a common pattern in functional programming.
+You take a starting set of solutions and then you apply transformations to those solutions and filter them until you get the right ones.

+# Types and Typeclasses

+## Believe the type
+Previously we mentioned that Haskell has a static type system.
+The type of every expression is known at compile time, which leads to safer code.
+Unlike Java or Pascal, Haskell has type inference.
+If we write a number, we don't have to tell Haskell it's a number.
+It can infer that on its own.
+You can use :t to evaluate the type of an expression, for example:
+`ghci> :t 'a'
+'a' :: Char `

+Here we see that doing :t on an expression prints out the expression followed by :: and its type. :: is read as "has type of".

+Functions also have types.
+When writing our own functions, we can choose to give them an explicit type declaration.
+This is generally considered to be good practice except when writing very short functions.

+removeNonUppercase :: [Char] -> [Char]
+removeNonUppercase st = [ c | c <- st, c `elem` ['A'..'Z']]
+removeNonUppercase has a type of [Char] -> [Char], meaning that it maps from a string to a string.

+addThree :: Int -> Int -> Int -> Int
+addThree x y z = x + y + z
+The parameters are separated with -> and there's no special distinction between the parameters and the return type.
+The return type is the last item in the declaration and the parameters are the first three.

+Some common types (types are written in capital case):
+* Int: Usually on 32-bit machines the maximum possible Int is 2147483647 and the minimum is -2147483648.
+* Integer: The main difference is that it's not bounded so it can be used to represent really really big numbers.
+I mean like really big. **Int, however, is more efficient.**
+* Float: real floating point with single precision.
+* Double: real floating point with double the precision!
+* Bool
+* Char
+* Ordering
+* Tuples are also a type

+## Typeclasses 101
+**A typeclass is a sort of interface that defines some behavior.** If a type is a part of a typeclass, that means that it supports and implements the behavior the typeclass describes.
+A lot of people coming from OOP get confused by typeclasses because they think they are like classes in object oriented languages.
+Well, they're not.
+You can think of them kind of as Java interfaces, only better.
+`
+ghci> :t (==)
+(==) :: (Eq a) => a -> a -> Bool
+`
+We see a new thing here, the => symbol.
+Everything before the => symbol is called a class constraint.
+We can read the previous type declaration like this: the equality function takes any two values that are of the same type and returns a Bool.
+The type of those two values must be a member of the Eq class (this was the class constraint).

+Some basic typeclasses:
+* Eq
+The **Eq** typeclass provides an interface for testing for equality.
+Any type where it makes sense to test for equality between two values of that type should be a member of the Eq class.
+All standard Haskell types except for IO (the type for dealing with input and output) and functions are a part of the Eq typeclass.
+* Ord
+* Show
+Members of Show can be presented as strings.
+All types covered so far except for functions are a part of Show.
+* Read
+* Enum: members are sequentially ordered types
+Types in this class: (), Bool, Char, Ordering, Int, Integer, Float and Double.
+* Bounded
+* Num
+* Integral
+* Floating

+we can use explicit type annotations.
+Type annotations are a way of explicitly saying what the type of an expression should be.
+We do that by adding :: at the end of the expression and then specifying a type.
+Observe:
+`
+ghci> read "5" :: Int
+5
+ghci> read "5" :: Float
+5.0
+`

+A very useful function for dealing with numbers is fromIntegral.
+If we try to get a length of a list and then add it to 3.2, we'll get an error because we tried to add together an Int and a floating point number.
+So to get around this, we do fromIntegral (length [1,2,3,4]) + 3.2 and it all works out.

+# Others
 ## Naming conventions
 Functions can't begin with uppercase letters.

 ## GHCI file
 * https://downloads.haskell.org/~ghc/7.4.2/docs/html/users_guide/ghci-dot-files.html
 * https://wiki.haskell.org/GHC/GHCi

 ## GHCI commands